Mahadi-Ahmed/nvim/README.md

 ### Snacks picker
 - [] Live grep should exclude files in gitignore
-- [] Look into more cool stuff to do with pickers
+- [x] Look into more cool stuff to do with pickers
+- [] Customise look of pickers

 #### Interesting plugins to look into later
 - [] mini.ai, Extend the a/i textobjects[mini.ai](https://github.com/echasnovski/mini.ai)